-Sundance Resort, set on the eastern slopes of the breathtaking 11,750-foot Mount Timpanogos, came into being when Robert Redford purchased the land in 1969.
+Set on the eastern slopes of the breathtaking 11,750-foot Mount Timpanogos, the resort came into being when Robert Redford purchased the land in 1969.
 In concept and practice, the 5,000-acre mountain community reflects Redford's commitment to the natural environment, outdoor exploration, and artistic expression.
 All resort facilities—constructed from materials such as indigenous cedar, fir, and pine, and locally quarried stone—blend well with the natural landscape.

 8841 N. Alpine Loop Rd., Sundance, Utah, 84604, United States